Your concert experience

 Enjoy a Pre-Concert Chat

-Before each concert, at 5:45 PM, stop by the Paver Bar on the lawn or listen in on your phone to the “pre-concert chat” hosted by Associate Conductor Sameer Patel or one of the musicians.
+Before each concert, at 5:45 PM, stop by the Paver Bar on the lawn for the “pre-concert chat,” hosted by Associate Conductor Sameer Patel or one of the musicians.
 Chats offer an introduction to the evening’s programming for folks who may not be familiar with the programs.
-Phone listeners can access the live audio stream at svmusicfestival.org.

 Families are always welcome